qrtl/rmm-custom/product_name_generator/README.rst

 To customize the prompt sent to OpenAI along with the product image:

 - Go to Settings → Technical → OpenAI Vision Sessions.
 - Select the record named "Product Name Generator".
 - Modify the Instruction field as needed.

 For other parameters, please refer to the OpenAI official documentation.

 Usage
 =====

-To generate product names using the OpenAI API:
+To generate product names using the OpenAI API: openai_generated_name

--  Go to the Product list view.
+-  Go to product template list view.
 -  Select the products for which you want to generate names.
 -  Click "Generate Product Name Using OpenAI" from the Action dropdown.
+-  OpenAI Generated Name will be updated once the session is complete.
+  (Note: You may need to refresh the page to see the updated names.)

+If the request with OpenAI fails, you can check the Queue Job records to investigate.

 Bug Tracker
 ===========